Who can it help?

-There is no manipulation or adjustment of hard tissue, and no force is used.
+There is no manipulation or change of hard tissue, and no force is used.
 The experience of a treatment is gentle, subtle, and relaxing.

 It is believed that the Bowen Technique prompts the body to reset, repair and balance itself.
 Clients report the experience of pain relief, improvement of function, and recovery of energy.

-Most of the moves can be performed through light clothing such as T-shirts or leggings.
+I can perform most of the moves through light clothing such as T-shirts or leggings.

 What happens during a treatment?